SomeWeekendReading/someweekendreading.github.io/_posts/2024-05-19-spectrum-singers-2024.md

 [Charles Ives](https://en.wikipedia.org/wiki/Charles_Ives), for example, was also an actuary (Math Tribe!
 Math Tribe!
-Math Tribe!) and invented a lot of the business practices in modern insurance, such as insurance for estate planing.
+Math Tribe!) and invented a lot of the business practices in modern insurance, such as insurance for estate planning.
 Given his love of dissonance in music, it seems only apt that his spouse was named Harmony.

 <img src="{{ site.baseurl }}/images/2024-05-19-spectrum-singers-2024-ticket.jpg" width="400" height="237" alt="You can't say they spent much money on printing the tickets..." title="You can't say they spent much money on printing the tickets..." style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">